What does an oral Chlamydia infection look like?

 Most genital Chlamydia infections are detected by testing a urine sample.

-However, because an oral Chlamydia infection is located in the throat, a urine sample won’t contain the bacteria needed for detection.
+However, because an Oral Chlamydia infection is located in the throat, a urine sample won’t contain the bacteria needed for detection.

 For this reason, Better2Know uses a throat swab to test for oral Chlamydia infections.
 The swab collects a sample of the affected area and tests it for the presence of the bacteria.